-The Master of Public Health (M.P.H.) degree is designed for experienced health professionals who wish to extend their analytic and investigative abilities.
-The M.P.H. with a major in epidemiology focuses on application of epidemiologic skills in a public health setting, while the M.P.H. with a major in biostatistics emphasizes statistical skills with public health applications.
+The Master of Public Health (M.P.H.) in epidemiology degree is designed for those who wish to acquire skills necessary to work as an epidemiologist in a public health setting.
+The M.P.H. with a major in epidemiology provides a foundation in epidemiologic methods with a focus on applying epidemiologic skills in the setting of public health practice.

-The Master of Science in Public Health (M.S.P.H.) degree is designed for those who wish to acquire skills necessary for doing research in public health.
-The M.S.P.H. with a major in epidemiology focuses on development of basic research skills for the study of correlates and determinants of disease and other health conditions.
-The M.S.P.H. with a major in biostatistics prepares researchers to apply statistical techniques to health problems and issues.
+The Master of Science in Public Health (M.S.P.H.) degree is designed for those who wish to acquire skills necessary for public health research.
+The M.S.P.H. with a major in epidemiology focuses on development of research skills for the study of determinants of disease and other health conditions.
+The M.S.P.H. with a major in biostatistics prepares researchers to apply statistical techniques to health problems.